CharlesCarley/MdDox/README.md

 The primary goal is to embed the output files into the markdown browser on GitHub.
-The embedded serves the same purpose as a static document site.
+The embedded content serves the same purpose as a static document site.
 Except that it is more integrated with the online source code browser.